mlp6/Medical-Software-Design/FeedbackF17.md

 there is an error to the user, try to fix the error or break out of program (in real clients, the latter is a huge red flag)

-## Ignoring IDE-generated files
-Several groups are hitting an issue with conflicts of files in their repositories that should not actually be committed.
-One such example is the directory .idea/ that is created by PyCharm.
-That directory contains local configuration files for your PyCharm environment, but that can quickly cause problems when different developers use different settings.
-You can manually not add the `.idea/*` files to your commit queues, but if you would like git to ignore that entire directory, then you can create a .gitignore file in the root directory of your repository that containts a line: .idea git will ignore any of the contents of .gitignore when displaying file status, etc.  You can forcibly override the file ignores if you had to at some point.
-If you have already commited and pushed .idea/ to GitHub, you can remove the directory from git--but keep it locally--by using `git rm --cached .idea/` from the root-level of your repository.
-Other good things to include in your .gitignore file includes `__pycache__` (cached files that can conflict when run on different OSs) and `*.pyc` files that are bytecompiled intermediates that can also conflict on different systems.

 Assignment - install postman (https://www.getpostman.com/) - consider using
 python to act as the client?
 Some folks got confused of what postman was doing and why it couldn’t be done with python...